 This page contains information on the Housing Counseling Client Management System (CMS).
 Select a topic to find relevant guidance and resources.

 All Housing Counseling Agencies (HCAs) participating in HUD's Housing Counseling Program are required to use a Client Management System (CMS) that interfaces with HUD's Housing Counseling System (HCS).
 A CMS is a commercial or self-developed online housing counseling application that automates much of the housing counseling process, including client intake, file maintenance, financial and credit analysis, outreach, client notification, and reporting.
 Automated data transfer from each agency’s CMS to HUD’s HCS, replacing the manual input process.

 HCAs have the option to either acquire an existing commercial CMS listed on HUD’s website that is already compliant and connected to HCS, or to develop their own CMS.
-A CMS must be compliant—allowing requiring data to transfer to HCS—before an agency is allowed to participate in HUD’s Housing Counseling program.
+A CMS must be compliant—meeting the requirement that data transfers to HCS—before an agency is allowed to participate in HUD’s Housing Counseling program.
 It is the HCAs’ responsibility to utilize an accepted CMS that is in compliance with HUD’s standard.
 HUD recognizes that many HCAs have multiple CMS applications for various sponsors.
 To minimize these multiple redundant applications, HUD recommends HCAs acquire a single CMS that can provide multiple reporting requirements instead of having multiple CMSs.

 All participating HCAs will be responsible for ensuring that required data fields identified in the Interface Control Document (ICD), which provides technical guidance on how the CMS should be configured to interface with HCS properly, are transmitted correctly and within stated deadlines via a HUD-compliant CMS.
 HCAs should have a CMS product that satisfies the latest requirements, as posted on this website (see “HUD Submission Requirements” in Find by Topic at left).
 HCAs will still have access to HCS as read-only rights to check transmitted data for accuracy and validation.

 HUD is taking every precaution regarding the electronic transfer of client level data, including firewall protection, encryptions, and access security.
 This HCS Agency Reporting Module (ARM) disclosure statement provides language regarding the confidentiality of client-level data.
 HCAs must get assurances from their CMS vendors regarding the protection of client data.